 How will teachers in the content areas of elementary art, music, and physical education be evaluated under TEI?

-For purposes of TEI achievement data, elementary art, music, and physical education will not assess grades kK2 using the district ACP exams, starting in SY 2015-2016.
-Grades third through fifth will not be tested on all subjects each year; the following rotation schedule is in effect:
+For purposes of TEI achievement data, elementary art, music, and physical education will not assess grades K-5 using the district ACP exams, starting in SY 2016-2017.